szabgab/perlmaven.com/sites/en/pages/how-to-calculate-balance-of-bank-accounts-in-csv-file-using-perl.md

 The first sentence in the question seems to indicate that he already understand he needs to use hashes, instead of the scalar `$sum` variables, but it is yet unclear to him how.

-The second sentence, <b>Without using parse function?</b> seems to indicate to me that for some reason the reader cannot use the Text::CSV module that has the parse method.
+The second sentence, **Without using parse function?** seems to indicate to me that for some reason the reader cannot use the Text::CSV module that has the parse method.
 That's unfortunate, as that is the right tool in the general case of parsing and reading CSV files, but in many corporate settings installing a module from CPAN is difficult.
 Especially to someone who is new to Perl.